Meet the PosseHere you can find a full listing on every member of our pro staff and learn more about them.

 In ninth grade Lance enrolled at the Jefferson County Vocational Technical School where he took up building trades.
 Early on he realized that he wanted a career in the construction field when he graduated from school.
 He participated in several competitions related to his shop class.
 His sophomore year he scored third place in his district, and by his junior year he had moved to third in the state.
 With permission from the school, he went on work release his junior year and then went to full-time employment his senior year, fulfilling his course requirements in the evenings after work. .

 2016 has been a year of real change for Lance.
 In January of 2016, he became self-employed when he formed Neal Construction Company.
-And just recently, during spring turkey season, he proposed to his sweet-heart and hunting partner, Hailey Brady.
+During spring turkey season in 2017 while filming an episode of Friends in Wild Places, he proposed to his sweet-heart and hunting partner (now wife), Hailey Neal.
 Of course, she said “Yes!”

-Hailey is a nineteen year old girl from Reynoldsville, Pennsylvania.
-Her boyfriend is Lance Neal.
-He is twenty years old, and they have been together for almost three years.
+Hailey is a girl from Reynoldsville, Pennsylvania and married to Lance Neal.
 She started hunting with her step father who taught her everything she knows about hunting and hunting safety, but now hunts mostly with Lance.
 She grew up in a family of avid hunters and has had a huge interest in hunting since she was about seven years old; this is the same year that she received her first bow as a birthday gift.
 Hailey has also trapped, fished, and hunted with riffle since a young age.
 Considering that Hailey grew up in the country and has always had access to the woods, she was outside all the time, whether she was climbing trees, making forts, or shooting things with her BB gun, you could guarantee you could find her outdoors.
 As she got older, she continued her passion for hunting and being in the woods.
 She also began playing volleyball when she was in grade seven and played the whole way through her senior year.
 In her senior year, she was a co-captain and made the district all star team.
 During those years, she had to work around her volleyball schedule to make time for archery hunting and convinced the coaches, also in her senior year, to give the team the first day of archery off.
 She also was the vice president of her school’s agricultural club, and her adviser really pushed her to do great things and inspired her to be something some day.
 Hailey is now graduated and has plans to work at International Cartridge Corporation.

 Bob Taylor grew up and attended school right here in central PA.
 He comes from a large family, being one of five children.
 His parents instilled in him, at an early age, the love of the outdoors.
 On any given weekend, you can usually find Bob, along with his family, enjoying outdoor activities ranging anywhere from fishing, hunting, or biking to simply relaxing at camp.
 Bob and his wife, Laurie, are both active members of the community, with Bob coaching youth football and Laurie teaching elementary school children.
 Bob has been involved in the sales and outdoors industry for over twenty years.
 He holds an associate degree in business and will be working toward a bachelor’s degree in the upcoming year.
 He truly understands and enjoys meeting new people and building relationships with his customers.
 His knowledge of the powdered-metal process, frangible bullets and the frangible bullet industry as a whole is extensive and growing every day.
 With this knowledge, it allows for effective communication with his customers.